semgrep/semgrep-docs/docs/getting-started.md

 ## Run Semgrep continuously

-Finally, Semgrep is at its best when used to continuously scan code.
+Semgrep is at its best when used to continuously scan code.
 Check out [Semgrep CI](../semgrep-ci/overview/) to learn how to get results where you already work:
 GitHub, GitLab, Slack, Jira, and more.
 To get results even earlier in the development process,